 Stops theft — Things get stolen from suitcases and other travel bags every day.
 In every airport in the world.
 Baggage handlers go through bags and steal clothing, souvenirs, jewelry, cameras — anything that any unsuspecting traveler has packed in their luggage and that a baggage handler can use or sell.

-The last time my parents came to Thailand they had several DVDs, some silk scarves and some bars of gift chocolate stolen out of their suitcase between their departure from Bangkok and their arrival in the United States.
+The last time my parents came to Thailand they had several DVDs, silk scarves and some bars of chocolate stolen out of their suitcase between their departure from Bangkok and their arrival in the United States.
 Not even expensive items, but somebody obviously wanted them.

 With your luggage plastic wrapped at Suvarnabhumi Airport, however, you are far less likely to have that happen.